ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-au.md

 > The Edge Network Firewall protects a specific IP associated with a server (or service).
 Therefore, if you have a server with multiple IP addresses, you must configure each IP separately.
 >

-In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} section, next click on the `Network`.{action} menu and open `Public IP Adresses`{.action}.
+In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} section, next click on the `Network`{.action} menu and open `Public IP Adresses`{.action}.
 You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category.

 ![filter service](images/selectservice_cut.png){.thumbnail}